KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 <figcaption><em>A light ray being refracted in a volume.
 The volume is homogeneous and has an index of refraction of 1.5.
 At the boundaries, the direction of the light ray is bent according to the indices of refraction at incident and outgoing side.
 Inside the volume, light is attenuated as it travels through the medium into the direction of the eye.
 The longer it travels, the more it is attenuated.</figcaption>
 </em></figure>

 When light interacts with the surface, it is reflected at microfacets taking the roughness of the material into account.
 For the transmission, the choice of distribution depends on whether the lights transmits via `KHR_materials_transmission` or `KHR_materials_translucency`.
-In the case of *transmission*, the microfacet distribution of the reflection BRDF is being reused BTDF.
+In the case of *transmission*, the microfacet distribution of the reflection BRDF is being reused for the BTDF.
 For *translucency* microfacets are replaced with a diffuse cosine (Lambert) distribution, please see [Transmission and Translucency](#Transmission_and_translucency) for more details.

 The index of refraction is taken from `KHR_materials_ior`.

 ## Extending Materials